rajasushanth/Topic/README.md

 > 3. Free to use, with limited trial credit.

 > ### Why Travis CI?
-> 1. Travis CI is a free Continous Integration service for projects hosted in GitHub
+> 1. Travis CI is a free Continous Integration-as-a-service for projects hosted in GitHub
 > 2. Simple configuration steps through .travis.yml
 > 3. Support for deployment of application in Pivotal cloud foundry

+> ### Why Bintray?
+> 1. Bintray is a free Artifactory-as-a-service, where artifacts like '.jar', '.war' etc can be stored.
+> 2. Universal distribution of artifacts.